unfinishedideas/RhythmCoach/README.md

     9:30 -- Watching a tutorial series where someone sets up Tone.js in a project: https://www.youtube.com/watch?v=8u1aQdG5Nrk
-    10:30 -- Added a kick that plays back 4 on the floor 11:00 -- Succesfully Logged transport time in ticks with the clock and a button click
+    10:30 -- Added a kick that plays back 4 on the floor 11:00 -- Succesfully Logged transport time in ticks with the clock and a button click 11:30 -- Found that adding event listener with 'keydown' has wayy less latency (still some) than doing an onClick event.
+Keyboards are in y'all.